bljustice/titanic-survival-data-visualization/README.md

 ```
 ![alt text](https://github.com/bljustice/titanic-survival-data-visualization/blob/master/first-feedback-implemented.png)

-To address the second round of feedback I received, I updated the axes lines to be more complementary to the actual ticks for each axis.
-I did this using the following CSS, which can be seen in the `head` of the HTML file included in this repository.
-This CSS was used from one of Mike Bostock's stacked bar charts listed in the sources of this repository.
+To address the second round of feedback I received, I updated the axes' lines to be more complementary to the actual ticks for each axis.
+I did this using the following CSS, which can be seen in the `head` of the `index.html` file included in this repository.
+This CSS was used from one of Mike Bostock's stacked bar charts listed in the sources of this README file.
 ```CSS
 .axis path,
 .axis line {